gogobook/my-asp-dot-net/ch6.md

 This gives the price rounded to the nearest dollar.
 However, in this

-conversion, data is lost—namely, everything after the decimal point.
+conversion, data is lost——namely, everything after the decimal point.
 Therefore, such a conversion should never be used if you want to continue to do more calculations using this modified price value.
-However, it is useful if you want to output the approximate value of a completed or partially completed calculation—if you don’t want to bother the user with a lot of figures after the decimal point.
+However, it is useful if you want to output the approximate value of a completed or partially completed calculation——if you don’t want to bother the user with a lot of figures after the decimal point.
 This example shows what happens if you convert an unsigned integer into a char :